Interactions-Nexus/Nexus-Wiki/private.md

 ## 3. Configuring The Wallet (nexus.conf)

-Create Nexus core directory (it’s a hidden directory, Nexus daemon creates it automatically on first start.
+Create Nexus core directory (It’s a hidden directory.
+Nexus daemon creates it automatically on first start.
 We are creating it manually to create the configuration file.
 If the directory is available, skip this step.)

 ```
 mkdir ~/.Nexus
 ```

 Th wallet configuration is stored in nexus.conf.
-Create the nexus.conf file
+Create the nexus.conf file:

 ```
 nano ~/.Nexus/nexus.conf
 ```

-Copy the configuration below, to the nexus.conf file with ctrl+shift+v and edit or disable the parameters as needed.
+Copy the configuration below, to the nexus.conf file with ctrl+shift+v and edit or disable the parameters as needed:

 ```
 #Nexus private standalone node config- Only for 5.1 rc1 & above